techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (209)
 How can you ensure that multithreaded code does not deadlock?
 (Choose one.)

-a.
-Synchronize access to all shared variables.
+A. Synchronize access to all shared variables.

-b.
-Make sure all threads yield from time to time.
+B. Make sure all threads yield from time to time.

-c.
-Vary the priorities of your threads.
+C. Vary the priorities of your threads.

-d.
-There is no single technique that can guarantee non-deadlocking code.
+D. There is no single technique that can guarantee non-deadlocking code.

-Answer: D
+ANSWER: D
 MARK:
 1

+CHAPTER:

 MIX
 CHOICES: